noppefoxwolf/NFAppStorage/README.md

+# NFAppStorage

+Backport of @AppStorage to earlier iOS 13.

-# AppStorage
+# Usage

-A description of this package.
+You can install with Xcode SwiftPM.